Enabling AI and Robotic Coaches for Physical Rehabilitation Therapy: Iterative Design and Evaluation with Therapists and Post-Stroke Survivors: Related Work

 \subsection{Human Centered Designs of Social Robots}

-For better real-world deployment of socially assistive robots, researchers have employed user-centered design and evaluation methods to elicit user needs and derive design requirements \cite{beer2012domesticated,azenkot2016enabling,winkle2018social,lee2017steps}.
+For better real-world deployment of socially assistive robots, researchers have employed user-centered design and evaluation methods to elicit user needs and derive design requirements \cite{beer2012domesticated,azenkot2016enabling,winkle2018social,lee2021interactive}.
 Beer et al. utilized narrated videos of the robot to conduct the needs assessment of elderly people on assistive robots through questionnaires and structured group interviews \cite{beer2012domesticated}.
 They provided preliminary recommendations of mobile manipulator robots to support aging in place \cite{beer2012domesticated}.
-Azenkot et al. derived design specifications of building service robots that guide blind people in a large building through multiple sessions between designers and blind people (e.g. interviews and a group workshop) \cite{azenkot2016enabling}.
-Lee et al. conducted the participatory design of social robots to support mental healthcare with elderly people and therapists, and discussed the value of participatory design that allows mutual learning between designers and participants for human-centered solutions \cite{lee2017steps}.
+Azenkot et al. derived design specifications of building service robots that guide blind people in a large building through multiple sessions (e.g. interviews and a group workshop) between designers and blind people \cite{azenkot2016enabling}.
 Winkle et al. described design guidelines of social robots for rehabilitation, from focus group sessions and interviews with therapists \cite{winkle2018social}.
-In addition, Polak and Levy-Tzedek also conducted focus group sessions with therapists and a preliminary evaluation study on a gamification system for rehabilitation with four post-stroke survivors.
-Although both \cite{winkle2018social} and \cite{feingold2020social} provide design recommendations, they do not incorporate opinions of the end-user (e.g. post-stroke survivors), who will interact with the system.
-Detailed design specifications on how AI and robotic coaches could interact with and guide patient's rehabilitation remain unclear.
+In addition, Polak and Levy-Tzedek also conducted focus group sessions with therapists and a preliminary evaluation study on a gamification system for rehabilitation with four post-stroke survivors \cite{feingold2020social}.
+Although both \cite{winkle2018social} and \cite{feingold2020social} provide design recommendations, they do not incorporate the opinions of the end-user (e.g. post-stroke survivors), who will interact with the system.
+It remains unclear about the detailed design specifications on how AI and robotic coaches could interact with and guide patient's rehabilitation.